computationalgeography/lue/document/luepy/case_study/raster_stack.rst

    individual cell value in the 3D array is mapped to a cubic cell in the cube.
 Whether or not the value is discretized is what makes these two kinds of data different.

+See the case of a :ref:`raster <raster>` for information about storing rasters whose values don't change through time.

 Example code